(Originally Published September 2017)

 I hope that little parenting fix was useful and that semicolons will find a proper place in your punctuation moving forward.

-If you like what you’ve read here, be sure to sign up for our weekly writing tips!
+If you like what you’ve read here, be sure to sign up for our monthly writing tips!
 They are super short, super helpful, and super easy to just scan and put to use…so you can be a better, faster writer at work, for work!